genevievesuder/ocular-2-frontend/README.md

 # Ocular
 An educational optometry resource app & community forum.

 Ocular provides a space for students, doctors and all who are interested in the field of optometry and eye health.
-Users can create profiles, view the ocular dictionary, save definitions as favorites, read & create posts in the community forum, learn about eye anatomy, and more.
+Users can create profiles, read medical terms and definitions in the ocular dictionary, save them as favorites to their profile, read & create posts in the community forum, learn about eye anatomy, and more.

 ![Homepage](public/homenav.png)